Advantages of a targeted resume

 | Final thoughts | A finely tuned resume ups the odds of receiving interview invitations since hiring managers will notice right away if applicants put some effort into tailoring their application to their wants and needs.
 Contact Lismore Resume if writing tailored resumes isn’t one of your strengths, freeing up time for other job search demands. |

-How do I create a resume that is targeted?
+How do I create a targeted resume?

 Additional Information